 2. All of them need opportunities for various kinds of games.

+3. They want to develop contacts with other children for their social, emotional and intellectual development.
+4. All children want that their questions should be listened to and answered within the limits of their intelligence.
 5. They want that others should recognize their ability to reason, and so they want the opportunity for using their reasoning power.

 6. They want that their fears should be handled sympathetically and with due consideration.
+7.

 The whole method is still characterized by formal teaching.
 Activities, visits, excursions, group-studies and free expressions are seldom used as methods of educating children.
 Recent researches in the fields of child and adolescent psychology have revolutionized the whole conception of personal relationship between parents or teachers and children.